 Hiring people today is not limited to proximity.
 Outsourcing business solutions has opened opportunities for businesses to tap the global workforce that showcases skilled and talented professionals.
 Virtual assistants (VAs) are one of them.
-There are many considerations when hiring a VA with skill set being the leading factor.
+There are many considerations when hiring a VA with the skill set being the leading factor.
 As we continue our series on outsourcing, we’ll zero in on what you need to look for in a VA to help you have a good head start in your working relationship.

 Good Communication Skills.

 VAs should primarily have the ability to communicate well with their clients.
 Communication is crucial to the success of your working relationship with them and this is the reason why it’s also a priority for VAs to work on this skill.
 Good communication involves clarity, consistency, and promptness.
 Your VA should know the importance of giving updates and responding promptly to emails.
 They also need to have the tools necessary to accomplish this such as a Skype account, working email address, Dropbox account for file sharing, and other basic platforms for communicating online.

 This is the main reason why VAs are hired.
 Business owners need someone to help them organize their schedule and tasks.
 Your VA should excel in time management because she will most likely handle multiple assignments.
 Proficient administrative skill is also a must as this ensures high attention to detail.
 Some VAs are even hired to do project management because of their ability to oversee several tasks with precision.
 Your VA should be comfortable multi-tasking but not to the extent of compromising the quality of her work.

 Reliable Computer Skills.